dillmantis/iron-code-studios-website/README.md

-# Iron Code Studios Website
+# Iron Code Studios - Static Website

-A comprehensive, enterprise-grade website for Iron Code Studios - a software NGO focused on creating technology solutions for social impact.
+A comprehensive, enterprise-grade static website for Iron Code Studios - a software NGO focused on creating technology solutions for social impact.
+This site has been converted from a Node.js/Express application to work as a pure static site while maintaining all functionality.

 ## 🌟 Features